-They start with group tutoring to cover the fundamentals at a lower cost, and then they move into private guidance to get the vital one-on-one guidance/assistance.
+They start with group tutoring to cover the fundamentals at a lower cost and then move into private guidance to get the vital one-on-one guidance/assistance.

 A typical freelance language job as a tutor will cost between Rs 400 to 1000 per hour for a high school or College-going student, and a certified teacher with top-notch experience will take anything between Rs 800 to 2000 per hour.

 6. Online Language Teaching

-Due to factors such as time constraint, e-learning has quickly emerged as an alternative means of continuing education.
+Due to factors such as time constraints, e-learning has quickly emerged as an alternative means of continuing education.

-Despite courses successfully making the transition to online instructions, some educators are still facing challenges in creating high-quality, foreign language courses offered exclusively over the internet.
+Despite courses successfully transitioning to online instructions, some educators are still facing challenges in creating high-quality, foreign language courses offered exclusively over the internet.

-Most Popular Foreign Languages for Teaching in India
+Most Popular Foreign Languages for Teaching

 French and German continue to occupy the leading spot among foreign language courses promoted by various schools and Universities.
 Spanish.

 As far as corporate training and professional courses at various institutes are concerned, Japanese is quite popular.

-Few institutes also offer Mandarin Chinese, Korean, Italian and Portuguese.
-But, there seems to be a shortage of trained professionals to tap the growing demand for learning a foreign language.
+Few institutes also offer Mandarin Chinese, Korean, Italian, and Portuguese.
+There seems to be a shortage of trained professionals to tap the growing demand for learning a foreign language.

 The demand for French, German, or Spanish is widespread for all types of programs in India.

-Once you can decide in respect of the Foreign Language Teachers, Faculty and Trainers as a career option, the sky is the only thing that would be the limit to the success that’s coming your way.
+Once you can decide in respect of the foreign language teaching career, well, the sky is the only thing that would be the limit to the success that’s coming your way.